Alaa33ib/Tuwaiq_Python_Project/README.md

 Make the user choose a language (Arabic, English).

-Add multiple quizes.
+Add multiple quizzes.

-Convert handling-incorrect input to a function.
+Convert handling incorrect input to a function.